 As the Chinese zodiac Snake is a karmic sign, they are secretly quite superstitious and very intense in settling old scores.
 The Snake’s innate wisdom knows that whatever they have done in past lives (provided they believe) will unravel in current ones and future ones, hence why, on an almost subconscious level, they are eager to level the playing field at all times.

 The Snake is a philosopher and loves philosophical discussions where they can exercise their wisdom and understanding of life and the Universe.
 They are lovers of good books and tend to be fans of costume-drama TV shows.
 Enthusiasts of the theatre and musicals, the Snake can always guarantee excellent company in the social spectrum.

-The Snake is probably the best of all the signs in the Chinese Zodiac in times of need.
+The Snake is probably the best of all the signs in times of need.
 They are able to deal with catastrophe with incredible confidence because they have excellent control over their own minds.
-A strong sense of responsibility is part of their inherent make-up, and combined with their oodles of charisma, these qualities make the Snake a very special individual indeed.
+A strong sense of responsibility is part of their inherent makeup, and combined with their oodles of charisma, these qualities make the Snake a very special individual indeed.

-Snakes usually do not have a problem attracting anyone, being the most beautiful sign of the Chinese Zodiac, and there are often a stream of admirers lining up, fancying their chances.
+Snakes usually do not have a problem attracting anyone, being the most beautiful sign of the Chinese zodiac, and there is often a stream of admirers lining up, fancying their chances.

 Snake Love Compatibility

 As part of the Second Trine in the Chinese zodiac, the Snake is most compatible with the other signs who share the same trine.
 In this case, the Snake’s most compatible partners are the Ox and Rooster.

 The Snake will adore the Ox’s dependable and consistent streak and their willingness to provide.
 Together, these two can move mountains and achieve anything they desire.